 When a customer purchases a membership plan created from Bold Memberships, the membership will become active automatically after the transaction has been approved in your Stripe account.

 Yes, users that are invited to a free membership will count towards the total members within Bold Memberships while the free membership is active within the app.

-When a customer purchases a membership plan or has been invited to a free membership plan, they can access their membership plan by simply logging into your storefront using the email address that was used when purchasing the membership or when receiving the free membership.
+Customers can access their membership by simply logging into their Shopify customer account on your storefront, using the same email address that was used when purchasing the membership, or when receiving the free membership.

 Bold Memberships does not require a separate login page for members to log into their account on your storefront, as the membership details are controlled through a customer tag which shows or hides content on your storefront.

 For more information on enabling Shopify customer accounts, please visit Shopify's help article Enabling or disabling customer accounts.